maxmind/Net-Works/README.md

 - Alexander Hartmaier <abraxxa@cpan.org>
 - Dave Rolsky <drolsky@maxmind.com>
 - Greg Oschwald <goschwald@maxmind.com>
+- Mark Fowler <mark@twoshortplanks.com>
 - TJ Mather <tjmather@maxmind.com>
 - William Stevenson <wstevenson@maxmind.com>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2016 by MaxMind, Inc.
+This software is copyright (c) 2017 by MaxMind, Inc.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.